Sport Psychology is the study of athletes' perceptions of reality, and of their environment.

 Funding and Institutional Collaborations

-Martial Attitude C.I.C. applied to kickstart through the National Lottery Community Fund, and we were awarded £10,000 to run a first pilot project.
-So far, we are delivering twice as many workshops we initially promised for, and the related podcast production will be released by the end of 2024.
+Martial Attitude C.I.C. applied to kickstart through the National Lottery Community Fund, and we were awarded an initial grant to run a first pilot project.
+So far, we are delivering twice as many workshops we initially promised for, and the podcast production on blind awareness and research will be released in full by the end of 2024.

 Further, Martial Attitude C.I.C. has been in contact with some of the major associations in UK providing support for the blind community, that is the Royal National Institute of Blind People (RNIB), Thomas Pocklington Trust, and Metro Blind Sport, respectively.
 Throughout all communication, it became evident the importance of unpacking the motivational aspects for the blind community to get started and involved with the proposed training program.